troyhud/troyhud/README.md

-- 👋 Hi, I’m @troyhud
+### 👋 Hi, I’m @troyhud
-- 👀 I’m interested in a lot of stuff
+- I like fishes and giraffes
-- 🌱 I’m currently learning rust rocket framework, php, REST, databases, ...
+- My fav language is Java, fuck you.
-- 💞️ I’m looking to collaborate on web projects
+- Currently working on a dozen of projects
-- :see_no_evil: I'm probably going to learn react
+- 😩 React Native man, I just have to.